 When hosting an event like a bridal shower, many people forget to factor in the cost of decorations.
 But, thanks to Pinterest, you can find cute projects that you can make yourself.
-Scope out a few festive ideas to make the space pop.
+First, pick a bridal shower theme.
+Then, scope out a few festive ideas to make the space pop.
 These cute balloons from Studio DIY only take a few minutes to create but are so darling.

 Do your own baking and cooking

 Ordering cake might be easier, but if you’re on a budget, you might just want to bake yourself!
 Better yet—invite other gal pals and bridesmaids over to help you assemble some great bridal shower eats and a festive dessert.
 We love these bridal shower desserts.

 Instead of offering a lot of beverages (which can add up) consider offering a single signature drink, along with basics like water and coffee.
 You can set up a cute mimosa bar with a few bottles of sparkling wine and a variety of fruit juices, or give these bridal shower drinks a try.

 Many hosts have bridal shower favors for their party guests to take home to remember the day.
 You can certainly purchase small favors, but you can save your pennies by making these favors yourself.
 Bake up some tasty treats and pack them up in some adorable, affordable gift bags like these.